 - 1/2 cup salted butter

-- 1 large onion chopped
+- 1 large sweet onion diced

-- 8 stalks celery chopped
+- 8 stalks celery diced

 - 1/2 cup fresh Italin flat leave parsely minced